 GUT THYROID CONNECTION

 The gut-thyroid connection can be a vicious circle as hypothyroidism causes poor digestive health, and poor digestive health may cause hypothyroidism.
 This is why it’s so important to appropriately manage Hashimoto’s and hypothyroidism, which involves more than finding the right thyroid medication.
-For the most part however, America’s addiction to processed foods, sweets, and stressed-out lifestyles leaves most people in need of some serious gut repair.
+For the most part however, America’s addiction to processed foods, sweets, gluten, grains, and stressed-out lifestyles leaves most people in need of some serious gut repair.

 Poor Gut Health Impacts Your Thyroid, Your Energy, Your Mood and Your Weight